IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

      :align: center
      :scale: 80%

-     Navigating through right-click menu to plot data to plot figure.
+     Navigating through right-click menu to plot data on a figure.

-   The plot should display in plot figure as shown in the image below.
+   The plot should display in a figure as shown in the image below.

    .. figure:: images/plotWidget_basic.png
      :align: center